awslabs/disco/disco-java-agent-instrumentation-preprocess/README.md

 This folder contains the source code of the instrumentation preprocess library.
 The library can be invoked directly via the CLI or imported as a dependency for additional extensibility.

-# Build-time instrumentation vs. runtime instrumentation
+# Instrumentation preprocess vs. runtime instrumentation
 The purpose of this library is to shift instrumentation overhead from runtime to build-time.
 This is due to the fact that a large of number of comparisons take place during service startup as a result of the jvm matching every single class to be loaded against every single Installable installed.